Foreign Portfolio Investment Overview and Tax Effects in India

 FPI Regulations in India

-Foreign portfolio investment in India is regulated by SEBI Reserve Bank of India and the Ministry of Finance.
+FPI regulations in India are governed by SEBI, the Reserve Bank of India, and the Ministry of Finance.
 SEBI foreign portfolio investors must register through designated depository participants.

 Categories of Foreign Portfolio Investors